jungwonparklab/SHINE/README.md

 This is the code for our paper, "Self-supervised machine-learning framework for high-throughput electron microscopy".
 Our method includes denoising of liquid cell TEM, in-situ (S)TEM, and cryo-ET micrographs.

+Datasets for our paper are available on Zenodo at https://zenodo.org/records/14922032.

 ## Installation
 We recommend using a virtual environment for both training and inference.